-STATE REPORT OF REPORT OF SITUATION VEHICLE ACCIDENT REPORT ACCIDENT, INCIDENT, OR UNSAFE CONDITION INJURY & BOP ACCIDENT & MEDICAL RELEASE CLAIMANTS FORM DOT ACCIDENT INVESTIGATION FORM INSTRUCTIONS Employee slips and falls on the ice causing a injury to himself.
+SITUATION STATE VEHICLE ACCIDENT REPORT REPORT OF ACCIDENT, INCIDENT, OR UNSAFE CONDITION FIRST REPORT OF INJURY & BOP ACCIDENT & MEDICAL RELEASE CLAIMANTS FORM DOT ACCIDENT INVESTIGATION FORM INSTRUCTIONS Employee slips and falls on the ice causing a injury to himself.
 X see instruction х While working in the shop an employee injures himself when using a powertool.
-X see instruction Х Supervisor must fill out in 3 business days.
+X see instruction х Supervisor must fill out in 3 business days.
 While working on the highway an employee is overcome by heat stroke.
 X see instruction х Fill out the top header and sign form.
 DOT accident investigation Employee was injured when lifting.
 X see instruction х investigation form must be attached.
 Employee twists knee while getting down from truck and shakes it off.
-X see instruction х A visitor (Non-State Employee) to a State office slips on some ice and is injured. Х х Claimants form if requested.
+X see instruction х A visitor (Non-State Employee) to a State office slips on some ice and is injured. х х Claimants form if requested.
 Record crew location, weather & time of incident.
 Employee backs into a private parked car. х see instruction х Claimants form if requested.
 Record crew location, weather & time of incident.
 While mowing a rock hits a private vehicle, breaking windshield. х see instruction х Claimants form if requested.
 Record crew location & time of incident.
 While sanding a rock hits a private vehicle, breaking windshield. х see instruction х Claimants form if requested.
 Record crew location & time of incident.
-Employee is involved in a motor vehicle accident with a private vehicle. Х х Need CDL Drug Test? (see CDL Policy)& Include a DOT 307?
-Private vehicle(s) are involved in an accident in a work zone. Х Private vehicle damaged state property other than a vehicle. Х Include a DOT 307, if resposible party is known.
-Private vehicle hit pothole and damaged personal vehicle. Х see instruction х Claimants form if requested.
+Employee is involved in a motor vehicle accident with a private vehicle. х х Need CDL Drug Test? (see CDL Policy)& Include a DOT 307?
+Private vehicle(s) are involved in an accident in a work zone. х Private vehicle damaged state property other than a vehicle. х Include a DOT 307, if resposible party is known.
+Private vehicle hit pothole and damaged personal vehicle. х see instruction х Claimants form if requested.
 Record weather & time of incident.
-Private vehicle gets paint splattered on it from state paint crew. Х see instruction х Claimants form if requested.
+Private vehicle gets paint splattered on it from state paint crew. х see instruction х Claimants form if requested.
 Record crew location, weather & time of incident.
-Employee is involved in a motor vehicle accident with another state vehicle. х х Need CDL Drug Test? (see CDL Policy) Employee backed into building with a truck while leaving the shop bay. Х х Employee hit a pheasant while driving a state vehicle, causing damage. х Employee failed to secure load properly causing an accident. х х Employee damaged state truck and property while plowing. х х Wing on plow hit side of truck while plowing. Х х Employee may have failed to follow proper procedures and a vehicle accident occurred. х х Employee may have failed to follow proper procedures and a injury occurred. х х Employee may have failed to follow proper procedures and a unsafe incident occurred. х х If it is a State piece of equipment with a license plate. Х х If it is a private vehicle or State piece of equipment without a license plate and you ride in or on it. х х
+Employee is involved in a motor vehicle accident with another state vehicle. х х Need CDL Drug Test? (see CDL Policy) Employee backed into building with a truck while leaving the shop bay. х х Employee hit a pheasant while driving a state vehicle, causing damage. х Employee failed to secure load properly causing an accident. х х Employee damaged state truck and property while plowing. х х Wing on plow hit side of truck while plowing. х х Employee may have failed to follow proper procedures and a vehicle accident occurred. х х Employee may have failed to follow proper procedures and a injury occurred. x х Employee may have failed to follow proper procedures and a unsafe incident occurred. х х If it is a State piece of equipment with a license plate. х х If it is a private vehicle or State piece of equipment without a license plate and you ride in or on it. х х